There’s a Drupal outsourcing paradox, don’t you know.

 We’re laser focused on the upskilling and growth of our team members.
 We treat our staff as stakeholders.
 Over the years, we have come up with a number of varied initiatives that push our team members to grow in different ways.

 - Hiring: Our hiring is very selective, so only the best get to be part of our team.
 This means that from the word go, we’re setting the bar pretty high.
-Less than 1% of applicants are hired and pass the trial-hire.
+Less than 1% of applicants are hired and then go through a tailored 90-day onboarding.

 - Learning & Development: We put great emphasis on professional development: